croz-ltd/nrich/nrich-search/README.md

 ```

 When searching for Car instances using `SearchExecutor<Car>` it is necessary to define a class holding all properties that will be searched.
 In this case that would look something like this
-(`BaseSortablePageableRequest` is a class provided by library, but it is not strictly necessary to extend it just makes it easier to handle paging and sorting parameters):
+(`BaseSortablePageableRequest` is a class provided by the module, but it is not strictly necessary to extend it just makes it easier to handle paging and sorting parameters):

 ```java